harmonydata/harmonydata.github.io/content/en/blog/ideas.md

 image: "/images/world.png"
 ---

-## Ideas for future development of Harmony
+## Project ideas for future development of Harmony

-## Accepted ideas
+## Accepted project ideas

 Below you can see the list of project ideas aligned with Harmony's standards, all designed to elevate the functionality and accessibility of Harmony.
 These proposals aim to fortify Harmony as a comprehensive tool for researchers navigating questionnaire item harmonization across diverse studies.
 Each idea maintains a clear scope, typically avoiding extensive overhauls.
 Quick-start guidelines and beginner-friendly tasks are provided for each idea.
 We encourage contributors to join mentor teams and GSoC applicants to submit proposals aligned with these concepts.

-### Integrate p-values in Harmony's output to provide researchers with enhanced statistical insights, facilitating a more comprehensive analysis of harmonized questionnaire items
+### Integrate p-values in Harmony's output

+We have a need to provide p-values instead of just the current Cosine similarity metric, in order to provide researchers with enhanced statistical insights, facilitating a more comprehensive analysis of harmonized questionnaire items

 **More information:** [https://github.com/harmonydata/harmony/issues](https://github.com/harmonydata/harmony/issues)